Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 the SCHC gateway (because the window size is 1).
 Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request, but the end of a window), the device MUST transmit the SCHC ACK fragment until it receives the fragment of the next window.
-The device shall transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
+The device SHALL transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
 The device should transmit those ACK as soon as possible while taking into consideration potential local radio regulation on duty-cycle, to progress the fragmentation session as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device shall transmit the ACK with the "RCS is correct" indicator bit set (C=1).
-This message might be lost therefore the SCHC gateway may request a retransmission of this ACK in the next downlink.
-The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device SHALL transmit the ACK with the "RCS is correct" indicator bit set (C=1).
+This message might be lost therefore the SCHC gateway MAY request a retransmission of this ACK in the next downlink.
+The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortsDown from the SCHC gateway different from an
 ACK-request: it indicates that the SCHC gateway has received the ACK message.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is NOT correct, the device shall transmit a Receiver-Abort fragment.
-The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is not correct, the device SHALL transmit a Receiver-Abort fragment.
+The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortsDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.